Sas Bahu Temple238 Votes Currently Open

 The name Sas-Bahu is not literally what it sounds like.
 It has no natural relation with a Mother-in-law and her daughter-in-law but the name is the short form of the word ‘Sahastrabahu’ which is referred to Lord Vishnu with thousand hands.
 This is basically a combination of two temples.
 There is a tale behind this.
 It is said that the wife of the King Kachhapaghata was a devotee of Lord Vishnu and later when her daughter-in-law came to the family she was a worshipper of Lord Shiva, so another temple beside the former one was built to worship Lord Shiva so the temples together are called as ‘Sas-Bahu’.

-How To reach Sas Bahu Temple by Public Transport
+How to Reach Sas Bahu Temple

 - The nearest railway station is the Gwalior Train Junction.